jimasp/behave-vsc/README.md

 - Remember that if present, your `environment.py` file must be a sibling of your `steps` folder.

-- Note that the extension ignores files that match the paths in the following settings (and their default values):
-  - `files.exclude`
-  - `files.watcherExclude`
-  - `search.exclude`

 - If your behave working directory is not the same as your project directory, then you can set the `behaveWorkingDirectory` to specify a project-relative path to the behave working directory.
 In terms of feature/step autodiscovery, this will then make the working directory act as the project root.
 Alternatively, you can set the `paths` setting in a behave config file in your project-root.

   - Example: